albrizre/DLNM-Clust/FinalData/readme.md

-Run the codes provided in the repository https://github.com/Rutten-Sara/Bayesian-DLNM-Air-pollution-and-COVID-19-in-Belgium to obtain the data_prep and basis_bc objects required to conduct the case study presented in the paper.
+Run the .Rmd files provided in the repository https://github.com/Rutten-Sara/Bayesian-DLNM-Air-pollution-and-COVID-19-in-Belgium to obtain the data_prep and basis_bc objects required to conduct the case study presented in the paper.
 Save them in this folder as data_prep.rda and basis_bc.rda.